 Debt is a common part of American life.
-U.S. household debt reached $14.3 trillion in Q1 2020.1 But how do you differentiate between debt that will help you move toward your financial goals and debt that will set you back?
+U.S. household debt reached $16.9 trillion in Q4 2022.1 But how do you differentiate between debt that will help you move toward your financial goals and debt that will set you back?

 Your debt-to-income ratio is calculated by taking your monthly debt payments (car, mortgage/rent, credit card, loans, etc.) and dividing that number by your gross monthly income.

-A debt-to-income ratio above 36 percent could indicate added risk.
+A debt-to-income ratio above 36% could indicate added risk.
 You may have a harder time repaying the debt if you face an unexpected financial challenge.
 You may want to reconsider taking on additional debt.

-If you haven’t fully considered how debt fits into your financial plan, it may be wise to get advice about creating an overall financial strategy.
+If you haven’t fully considered how debt fits into your financial plan or don't have a plan to pay it off, it may be wise to create an overall financial strategy.
 Consider the different affects taking on debt can have on your finances.

 3. What are the specifics of the debt you’re considering?